z1996xm/BIGTREETECH/docs/M4P.md

 #### **UART Mode of TMC Driver**

 <p>For example, TMC2208, TMC2209, TMC2225...
-Use a jumper cap for each to connect the position<br> of the red box in the figure, and the subdivision and driver current is set by firmware.</p>
+Use a jumper cap for each to connect the position of the red box in the figure, and the subdivision and driver current is set by firmware.</p>

 <img src=img/M4P/M4P_TMC_UART_Mode.png width="600" />

 #### **SPI Mode of TMC Driver**

 <p>For example, TMC2130, TMC5160, TMC5161...
-Use 4 jumper caps for each to connect the position<br> of the red box in the figure, and the subdivision and driver current is set by firmware.</p>
+Use 4 jumper caps for each to connect the position of the red box in the figure, and the subdivision and driver current is set by firmware.</p>

 <img src=img/M4P/M4P_TMC_SPI_Mode.png width="600" />

 #### **DIAG(Sensorless Homing) of TMC Driver**

-<p>As shown in the figure, plug the jumper cap when using the Sensorless Homing function, and leave<br> it unplugged when it is not used.
+<p>As shown in the figure, plug the jumper cap when using the Sensorless Homing function, and leave it unplugged when it is not used.
 There is no need 	to cut the DIAG pin of the driver.</p>

 <img src=img/M4P/M4P_TMC_DIAG_Mode.png width="600" />

 #### **Driver Voltage Selection**

 <p>The power supply of each driver can be set by the jumper.
-When the jumper is inserted into the left<br> side, the independent MOTOR POWER port is used for driver power, and the supported voltage up<br> to 56V.
-When the jumper is inserted into the right side, the main POWER port is used for driver power,<br> and the 12/24v voltage is supported.</p>
+When the jumper is inserted into the left side, the independent MOTOR POWER port is used for driver power, and the supported voltage up to 56V.
+When the jumper is inserted into the right side, the main POWER port is used for driver power, and the 12/24v voltage is supported.</p>

 **Driver independent power supply**